raideno/convex-billing/packages/docs/index.md

 ## TODOs

-- [ ] ~~Add documentation part to setup syncing call on checkout return endpoint.~~ Set the redirect after checkout to convex backend instead were we'll call the sync and after that we redirect to the provided url.
-This will make it so the user don't have to call sync manually.
 - [ ] Implement default plan.
 - [ ] Implement one time payment endpoint.
 - [ ] Show an example app for subscription and one time payments with credits usage.